dynatrace-innovationlab/.github/README.md

 Simple it is hard for us at OSPO to check all the repositories for their community health files, but we see them as really important.

-Furthermore updating one of those files to a more recent version is really painful, when you have to check all the projects.
+Furthermore updating one of those files to a more recent version is painful, when you have to check all the projects.
-Now we do have one point of truth for the default, if a project desides to deviate from this default, it is also the projects responsibility to take care of its community files.
+Now we do have one point of truth for the default, if a project decides to deviate from this default, it is also the project's responsibility to take care of its community files.

 ## Contents

 ### Community Health Files

-Following files will be used as a fallback by all the projects within the same organization.
+The following files will be used as a fallback for all the projects within the same organization.

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Contributing Guidelines](CONTRIBUTING.md)